-Disputes and Ceasing Communications
+Ceasing Communications

-- 4. Determine whether a consumer notified the debt collector in writing that he or she refuses to pay a debt or wishes for the debt collector to cease further communications.
-If so: - a.
+- 11. Determine whether a consumer notified the debt collector in writing that he or she refuses to pay a debt or wishes for the debt collector to cease further communications.
+12 CFR 1006.6(c)(1).
+Written electronic communications fulfill the "in writing" requirement of this rule.
+Comments 1006.6(c)(1)-1 and -2.
+If such a request was made in writing: - a.
 Determine whether the debt collector continued to communicate with the consumer, the consumer's spouse, parent (if the consumer is a minor), guardian, executor, or administrator with respect to the debt. - b.
-If the debt collector continued to communicate with the consumer per step 4a above, determine whether the communications are permissible because they are limited to: - i.
-Advising the consumer that further collection efforts are being terminated (15 U.S.C.
-1692c(c)(1)); - ii.
-Notifying the consumer that the debt collector or creditor may invoke specified remedies which are ordinarily invoked by such debt collector or creditor (15 U.S.C.
-1692c(c)(2)); or - iii.
-Where applicable, notifying the consumer that the debt collector or creditor intends to invoke a specified remedy (15 U.S.C.
-1692c(c)(3)). - 5.
-Assess the debt collector's policies and procedures for handling consumer disputes and the steps the debt collector takes upon learning that a consumer disputes the debt. - 6.
-Evaluate whether the debt collector communicates or threatens to communicate false credit information or information which should be known to be false, including not communicating disputed debts as such.
-(15 U.S.C.
-1692e(8)).
+If the debt collector continued to communicate with the consumer per step 11(a) above, determine whether the communications are permissible because they are limited to: - i.
+Advising the consumer that further collection efforts are being terminated (15 USC 1692c(c)(1)) [12 CFR 1006.6(c)(2)(i)]; - ii.
+Notifying the consumer that the debt collector or creditor may invoke specified remedies which are ordinarily invoked by such debt collector or creditor (15 USC 1692c(c)(2)) [12 CFR 1006.6(c)(2)(ii)]; or iii.
+Where applicable, notifying the consumer that the debt collector or creditor intends to invoke a specified remedy (15 USC 1692c(c)(3)) [12 CFR 1006.6(c)(2)(iii)].